top of page

 I am late-diagnosed AuDHD, but I grew up with other disabilities that shaped every part of my life.
 For years, those disabilities overshadowed what was really going on (known as "diagnostic overshadowing" in fancy terms).
 I know intimately what it feels like to not be recognised, supported, or able to accept yourself with compassion.

 That experience is exactly why neuroaffirming work matters so much to me.
 Autistic people have staggeringly high rates of trauma, often from years of being misunderstood, dismissed, or told they're "too much" or "not enough."
+When you're also navigating the massive developmental transition of becoming a parent, that accumulated trauma can feel unbearable.
 I won't add to that.

 I became a psychologist in 2015 and started my career in the remote Kimberley, WA, working in education settings with First Nations communities.
 I learned early on to be flexible, curious, and anticolonial in my approach.
 There were barely any "standard" assessments or approaches for the cultural groups I worked with, so I had to learn to assess differently, to listen more deeply, to hold space for ways of being that don't fit the textbook.
 I relied on clinical supervision with experienced psychologists, and listening and learning from lived experience of those people in community whom I served.

-In some ways, that's exactly what autism assessment requires.
+In some ways, that's exactly what autism assessment and perinatal therapy require.
 Most standardised tools aren't affirming.
-Most weren't written by or co-designed with autistic people.
+Most weren't written by or co-designed with autistic people .
 So I've learned to truly listen to the person in front of me and make sense of their internal experience more than any checklist.

 My approach